zhandao/zero-rails_openapi/documentation/parameter.md

 #### Schema Hash

-The [[schema]](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md#schemaObject) defining the type used for the parameter. schema_hash(optional) will be used to generate Schema Object inside Parameter Object.
+The [[schema]](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md#schemaObject) defining the type used for the parameter. schema_info(optional) will be used to generate Schema Object inside Parameter Object.
 [source code](https://github.com/zhandao/zero-rails_openapi/blob/master/lib/oas_objs/schema_obj.rb)
 You can set the schema by following keys (all are optional), the words in parentheses are available aliases of the keys:
   - **enum (values, allowable_values)**